ariel-patricio/Data-Analytics-Project/Global Retail Store/README.md

 ## Dataset

-For our dataset, you can find it in [here](./Data)
+For our dataset, you can find it in [here](./Data).

 ## Finish Project

-You can click [here](./Global%20Electronics%20Retailer%20Dashboard%20v2.pbix) to download and see the output for this project.
+Click [here](./Global%20Electronics%20Retailer%20Dashboard%20v2.pbix) to download and view the results of this project, including detailed insights and visualizations.